RoseauTechnologies/Roseau_Load_Flow/doc/models/Line/Parameters.md

 neutral are separated by the insulator and air.
 The height distance $h$ is the distance between the center of the neutral conductor and the ground.

-From these figures, the following geometric positions can be deduced
+From these figures, the following geometric positions can be deduced:

 ```{math}
 \begin{aligned}